bcgov/current_economic_analysis/README.md

 ### Usage

-Rscript run_all.R
+1) create sub directories raw_data and processed_data.

-1) parses and evaluates file 01_load.R: this ensures that errors in reading the files does not halt execution.
+2a) To deploy app to shinyapps.io, type Rscript run_all.R (in shell/ at command line) and hit enter OR

-2) deploys the app 02_dashboard.Rmd to shinyapps.io.
+2b) Within Rstudio open file 01_load.R and hit the source button.
+Then open 02_dashboard.Rmd and hit the run document button.

 ### Project Status